ErikBjare/QSlang/README.md

-  plot             plot doses over time in a barchart plot-calendar    plot doses in a calendar plot-effectspan  plot effect spans in a barchart substances       print list of substances
+  plot             plot doses over time in a barchart plot-calendar    plot doses in a calendar plot-effectspan  plot effect spans in a barchart plot-influence   plot percent of time spent under effects of a substance substances       print list of substances
 ```